elenabakhtina/evolution_of_technology/README.md

 ### Visualizations
 Here is a [lanscape of technologies](http://0.0.0.0:8000/BubbleChart_D3.html) that have been mentioned in the tech news in the last 12 years.
 Different colors correspond to different years.
 And here is a map of how our recent [tech history](http://0.0.0.0:8000/TechInnovations2_.html) looks like as shown by my analysis.

+### Bonus
+Another approach to textmining, in addition to topic modelng, is clustering.
+I wanted to compare results of applying these two approaches